harperreed/harper.blog/content/post/what-have-i-been-up-to.md

 Lots of different groups came together early in the year to create one of the first versions of the Bluetooth exposure notification protocol.
 I helped organize and bring a lot of these folks together in a coalition.

-One of my favorite parts of the TCN coalition is that a friend introduced me to Jenny as someone who had some time on her hands.
-She joined me to help write some PRDs for a few pieces of the EN stack.
-After a month of that she ended being one of the founders of the TCN Coalition!
+One of my favorite parts of the TCN coalition how Jenny got involved.
+I needed some help writing up PRDs for some exposure notification tech.
+I asked a friend if they knew anyone with extra time on their hands that was interested in volunteer work.
+They connected me to Jenny.
+She helped immediately.
+We jumped right into some meetings and started documenting and writing up EN protocols.
+After a month of that work she ended being one of the founders of the TCN Coalition!

 ### Exposure notification data rights
 - **link**: [website](https://exposurenotification.org/)
 -  **Progress**: Done
 - **Collaborators**:  Cari Spivack, [Andrew Trask](https://twitter.com/iamtrask?lang=en)

 After working on Exposure Notification for a month or so, it became super clear that there was a need to document and define the privacy needs around exposure notification (and what we were calling at that time *digital contact tracing*).
 Cari, Andrew, and I spent weeks working through all of the issues we could imagine and attempted to find mitigation strategies for each one.
-The result was a very informative and easy to understand the document.
+The result was a very informative and easy to understand document.
 It became some what of a bill of rights for orgs that were working in this space.

 This work led me to write my first blog post in a hundred years: [Exposure notification vs contact tracing blog](https://harper.blog/2020/04/22/digital-contact-tracing-and-alerting-vs-exposure-alerting/).